FDR Control for Online Anomaly Detection: Global control of FDR over the full time series

-While working with streaming time series data, the anomaly detection problem requires to control the FDR value of the full time series to make sure that the global false alarm rate (FDR) remains under control at the end of the iterative process.
-The final criterion that is to be controlled is then the global FDR criterion given by
+In the previous Section~\ref{sec:fdr_emp}, it was seen that the BH procedure provides control on FDR of subseries of length $m$ if the calibration set cardinality is carefully tuned.
+While working with streaming time series data, the anomaly detection problem requires to control the FDR value of the full time series to ensure that the global false detection rate (FDR) remains under control at the end of the iterative process.
+The final criterion to control is then the global FDR criterion given by

 where $\hat \varepsilon = (\hat \varepsilon_t)_{t\geq 1}$ denotes a sequence of data-driven thresholds, and $ \hat p$ stands for a sequence of empirical $p$-values (see Section~\ref{sec:fdr_emp} for further details).
+However, the control of FDR of subseries does not imply control of the global FDR of the entire time series.
+This fact is illustrated in Figure~\ref{fig:locvsglo}.
+This figure is obtained by splitting a series of length 1000 into 10 subseries of length 100.
+The BH procedure is then applied to each subseries.
+FDP is calculated for each subseries and for each complete time series.
+The results are displayed in two boxplots.
+The left boxplot shows that $BH_\alpha$ provides the desired control at the level $\alpha=10\%$ for FDR computed over the subseries of length $m$.
+However, the right boxplot clearly deviates from $\alpha$, meaning that the actual FDR value for the full time series of length $1\,000$ is much larger than $\alpha$ (more than 20\% on average), leading to more false positives at the level of the full time series.

-By contrast with this global objective, anomaly detection nevertheless requires making decision at each time step that is, for each new observation, without knowing what the next ones look like.
-This justifies the need for another (local) criterion that will be used to make a decision at each iteration, leading to the sequence of data-driven thresholds $\hat \varepsilon = (\hat \varepsilon_t)_{t\geq 1}$.
-One additional difficulty results from the connection one needs to create between this local criterion and the (global) FDR of the full time series.
+This implies that controlling FDR on subseries is not a good criterion.
+However, in contrast to the global objective, anomaly detection still requires a decision at each time step, i.e., for each new observation, without knowing what the next ones will be.
+This justifies the need for another local criterion that is used to make a decision at each iteration, leading to the sequence of data-driven thresholds $\hat \varepsilon = (\hat \varepsilon_t)_{t\geq 1}$ computed over subseries.
+An additional difficulty arises from the connection that must be made between this local criterion and FDR of the full time series.